-- Changes in the business environment that can result in reconsidering financial reporting assertions and create different financial reporting risks? - Significant and rapid expansion of operations or unusual disruptions that can strain the control environment and increase the risk of a breakdown in key controls? - Changes in the control environment, including tone at the top and alignment with the tone in the middle, that could affect its overall effectiveness? - New business models, products or activities that may introduce new risks associated with financial reporting? - New disclosure requirements, accounting pronouncements and tax regulations? - Other relevant aspects of the business environment that present change from the prior year that could have financial reporting implications, such as increased credit risk, inventory write-downs, asset impairments, and recording and disclosure of loss contingencies?
+- Changes in the business environment that can result in changes in the assumptions underlying financial reporting assertions and different financial reporting risks? - Significant and rapid expansion of operations or unusual disruptions that can strain the control environment and increase the risk of a breakdown in key controls? - Changes in the overall control environment, including tone at the top, which could affect its overall effectiveness? - New business models, products, services or activities that may introduce new risks associated with financial reporting? - New disclosure requirements, accounting pronouncements and tax regulations? - Other relevant aspects of the business environment that present change from the prior year that could have financial reporting implications, such as increased credit risk, inventory write-downs, asset impairments, and recording and disclosure of loss contingencies?

-Corporate Culture
+Corporate Culture: